APX Group × Armilla Tech Ltd.

 11. Closing Positioning Statement

-APX views Armilla as a business with enough real substance to justify a serious financing process.
-The materials currently in the folder describe a product with a defined use case, a market window with real timing relevance, a documented financing objective, and a growing basis on which the Company can speak more credibly about intellectual property and institutional positioning.
+APX views Armilla as a business with the operating substance to justify an institutional financing process.
+Current management materials describe a product with a defined use case, a market window with documented timing relevance, a defined financing objective, and a documented basis on which the Company speaks credibly about intellectual property and institutional positioning.

 This offer is built for that stage.
-It is designed to help Armilla raise capital on stronger footing and build the commercial and communications structure required to support that capital.
+It is designed to help Armilla raise capital on institutional footing and to install the commercial and communications structure required to support that capital.
 The work is execution-heavy by intention.
-The mandate is meant to function as a real partner framework, not as a thin advisory overlay.
+The mandate functions as a partner framework, not a thin advisory overlay.

-If the Company proceeds, APX would recommend beginning with a short kickoff period focused on raise architecture, investor-material rebuild, data-room structure, patent and IP package integration, and management alignment around the first financing wave.
-That opening phase will set the pace for the broader mandate.
+If the Company proceeds, APX opens with a kickoff period focused on raise architecture, investor-material rebuild, data-room structure, patent and IP package integration, and management alignment around the first financing wave.
+That opening phase sets the pace for the balance of the mandate.

 12. Next Actions